7 Intravascular (IV) Examples

 clast.pred Predicted concentration at tlast (from λz fit)

-lambda.z.time.last Last timepoint included in the λz regression
+lambda.z.time.last Last timepoint used in the λz regression

 landmark_params <- data.frame(